 To sum it up, Pine Mountain is near the top of my list of short hikes that provide a big reward for little effort.
 Although I don't always write a blog report, I often do short hikes such as this to a variety of locations when my time is limited.

-(Just as a side note, a few years ago I hiked to Pine Mountain from the trailhead at the end of Promenade Street in downtown Gorham.
-If you're interested in reading my blog report about that trek, click HERE.)
+FOOTNOTE: A few years ago I hiked to Pine Mountain from the trailhead at the end of Promenade Street in downtown Gorham, NH.
+If you're interested in reading my blog report about that trek, click/tap HERE.
+Also, I have posted a more recent report describing a hike to Pine Mountain using the trail from Promenade Street in Gorham.
+Click/tap HERE to view that report.